microsoft/tslint-microsoft-contrib/README.md

 }
 ```

-**The "recommended" ruleset is considered legacy**; it is generally preferable to extend from the stable or latest rulesets.
+**This ruleset is considered legacy**; it is generally preferable to extend from the 'recommended' or 'latest' rulesets.
 We recommend you instead explicitly include `tslint:recommended`, `tslint:latest`, or `tslint:all` in your `tslint.json` rather than enable core rules through this configuration.

+In the next major version of TSLint, this will instead be an alis for `"tslint-microsoft-contrib/recommended"`.

 ### Overriding Configurations